 \begin{definition}Assume that $X$ is unibranch.
-A set $E\subseteq X$ is \emph{negligible} if for any $x\in X$, there is an open neighbourhood $V\subseteq X$ of $x$, a bounded from above family $\{\psi_{\theta}\}$ of psh functions on $V$, such that
+A set $E\subseteq X$ is \emph{negligible} if for any $x\in X$, there is an open neighbourhood $V\subseteq X$ of $x$, a bounded from above family $\{\psi_{\theta}\}$ of psh functions on $V$ such that

-\end{definition} \begin{remark} There are different definitions in the literature about both pluripolar sets and negligible sets.
-In some literature, our notion of pluri-polar sets is called locally pluripolar.
-However, we want to emphasis that what is actually proved in \cite{BT82} is that pluri-polarity is equivalent to negligiblility \emph{in our sense}. \end{remark}
+\end{definition} \begin{remark} There are different definitions in the literature of both pluripolar sets and negligible sets.
+In some literature, our notion of pluripolar sets is called locally pluripolar sets instead.
+However, we want to emphasize that what is actually proved in \cite{BT82} is that pluri-polarity is equivalent to negligibility \emph{in our sense}. \end{remark}